CharlieRoss2506/actualgroupproject/README.md

-# Template repository for PH3010 Advanced Python
+# Repository for actualgroupproject - solving the Time-Dependant Schrodinger Equation

-This is a template repository demonstrating how to package a python project.
 The directory is structured as follows:
 ```
-template_project_PH3010_advanced_python/
+actualgroupproject/
 ├── .gitignore
 ├── LICENSE
 ├── README.md